mawinkler/playground-one/docs/getting-started/life-cycle.md

 pgo --init all
 ```

 This will prepare all available configurations.
 No changes done in the clouds yet.
-You only need to init once after cloning the repository.

-If you have changed Playground Ones main configuration using `pgo --config` please rerun `pgo --init all` again to apply eventual changes to the configurations.
+If you have changed Playground Ones main configuration using `pgo --config` or updated it via `git pull` please rerun `pgo --init all` again to apply eventual changes to the configurations.

 ## Create the AWS Environment